18774 Middlebelt Rd.

 This is not a complete list but will give you an idea of what you can get to vary your reptiles diet.
 We use mustard, collard, endive, turnip, dandelion, escarole, kale, baby kale, arugula, bok choy, romaine, spring mix without spinach.
 Pick organic greens and vary them.
 Say you're using Spring Mix... pick up some mustard greens and mix in.
 Pick something different weekly.

 Shredded veggies: green & red peppers, sweet potato, green beans, pea pods, alfalfa sprouts, squash, zucchini, canned pumpkin, carrot ...
 Shredded veggies should be as a garnish.
 I avoid things like: avocado, tomato, spinach, onion ...
 This not a complete list but will give you some shopping ideas.
 Pumpkin should be 100% canned pumpkin no spices.
 We use Libby's.

 Housing for baby dragons:

-List of Greens for bearded dragons and tortoises:
+List of Greens for bearded dragons, tortoises & other herbivores: